 ultrasound technology has revolutionized the way healthcare professionals diagnose and monitor various conditions, providing a non-invasive, real-time view of internal structures.
 As one of the most widely used imaging techniques in modern medicine, ultrasound serves different purposes depending on the medical or veterinary situation.
 While many people are familiar with the term ultrasound, they may not know that there are actually different types of ultrasound techniques used to examine different parts of the body and detect specific conditions.

-In this article, we’ll explore the three main types of ultrasound: traditional ultrasound, 3D/4D ultrasound, and Doppler ultrasound.
+In this article, we’ll explore the three main types of ultrasound: traditional ultrasound, 3D/4D ultrasound, and Doppler Ultrasound.
 Understanding these types and their applications can help patients make informed decisions about their healthcare and what to expect during an ultrasound examination.

 1. Traditional Ultrasound (2D Ultrasound)